slavadubrov/rag-evals-demo/docs/metrics/retrieval.md

 ## Reasonable targets

 The article quotes these as illustrative, not universal: Recall@10 ≥ 0.85, MRR ≥ 0.6, nDCG@10 ≥ 0.7.
 Calibrate to your domain.
-A medical RAG with 95% Recall@10 may still be unsafe; a brainstorm assistant at 70% probably is fine.
+A medical RAG at 95% Recall@10 may still be unsafe; a brainstorm assistant at 70% is probably fine.

 `make eval` enforces these via `THRESHOLD_RECALL_AT_10` and `THRESHOLD_MRR` from `.env`.